 This command is independent of the key reporting masks set by command 23 (0x17): Configure Key Reporting (Pg.
-57).
+58).
 All keys are always visible to this command.
 Typically both masks of command 23 would be set to "0" if the host is reading the keypad in polled mode.

 '''

+#define KP UP

+0x01

+#define KP ENTER

+0 \times 02

+#define KP CANCEL 0x04

+#define KP_LEFT 0x08

+#define KP RIGHT 0x10

+#define KP DOWN

+0x20

+type = 0x18 = 24{10}

+data length = 0

+The return packet will be:

+type = 0x40 \mid 0x18 = 0x58 = 88{10}

+data length = 3

-type = 0x40 \mid 0x18 = 0x58 = 88{10} data_length = 3 data[0] = bit mask showing the keys currently pressed data[1] = bit mask showing the keys that have been pressed since the last poll data[2] = bit mask showing the keys that have been released since the last poll
+data[0] = bit mask showing the keys currently pressed

+data[1] = bit mask showing the keys that have been pressed since the last poll

+data[2] = bit mask showing the keys that have been released since the last poll

+25 (0x19): Set Fan Power Fail-Safe (SCAB Required)

 '''

-25 (0x19): Set Fan Power Fail-Safe (SCAB Required)

-The combination of the CFA635+SCAB can be used as part of an active cooling system.
-For instance, the fans in a system can be slowed down to reduce noise when a system is idle or when the ambient temperature is low, and sped up when the system is under heavy load or the ambient temperature is high.
+The combination of the CFA635-xxx-KL+SCAB+WR-FAN-X01 cable can be used as part of an active cooling system.
+The fans can be slowed down to reduce noise when a system is idle or when the ambient temperature is low.
+The fans speed up when the system is under heavy load or the ambient temperature is high.

-Since there are a very large number of ways to control the speed of the fans (thresholds, thermostat, proportional, PID, multiple temperature sensors "contributing" to the speed of several fans . . .) there was no way to foresee the particular requirements of your system and include an algorithm in the CFA635's firmware that would be an optimal fit for your application.
+Since there are a large number of ways to control the speed of the fans (thresholds, thermostat, proportional, PID, multiple temperature sensors "contributing" to the speed of several fans . . .) there was no way to foresee the particular requirements of your system and include an algorithm in the CFA635-xxx-KL's firmware that would be an optimal fit for your application.